jmd-dk/concept/doc/parameters/input_output.rst

                       Here ``'data'`` refers to text files containing tabulated values of the (auto) power spectrum :math:`P(k)`.
-A separate column within these files containing the corresponding linear-theory power
+A separate column within these files containing a noise-corrected version of the power spectrum may be enabled through ``'corrected'``.
-                      spectrum is added if ``'linear'`` is also selected.
+                      A column for the linear-theory power spectrum is added if ``'linear'`` is selected.
+Selecting ``'plot'``
-                      The ``'linear imprinted'`` output is again the linear-theory power spectrum, but computed by first realising a full 3D density field and then computing its power spectrum, leaving the
-                      :ref:`primordial noise <random_seeds>` imprinted on
-                      the spectrum.
-                      Selecting ``'plot'`` results in a plot of the specified data, stored as a PNG file.
+                      results in a plot of the specified data, stored as a PNG file.

                       To tune the specifics of how power spectra are computed, see the ``powerspec_options``